Computing

 Using Ant and Phing in the same repository

-Here’s the scenario: you use Apache Ant for some of your automated build process, but you also have some tools in Phing.
+Here’s the scenario: you use Apache Ant for some of your build process, but you also have some tools in Phing.
 You run both

 ant